Twitter bans Russia Today and Sputnik from advertising on its service

 “This decision was based on the retrospective work we’ve been doing around the 2016 U.S. election and the U.S. intelligence community’s conclusion that both RT and Sputnik attempted to interfere with the election on behalf of the Russian government,” the company said.

-Twitter confirmed that these two media firms are the only ones that it has found to have tried to interfere with the election.
+Twitter confirmed that the two media firms are the only ones that it found to have tried to interfere with the election.
 While it has banned both outlets from running ads, it will allow them to retain their accounts on the service “in accordance with the Twitter Rules.”

-It added that it will donate the revenue it has grossed from RT advertising — which it puts at $1.9 million since 2011 — to fund research into the use of its service in civic engagement and elections.
+It added that it will donate the revenue it has received from RT advertising efforts — which it puts at $1.9 million to date — to fund research into the use of its service in civic engagement and elections.
 The company promised to share more details on that soon.

 To add fuel to the fire, RT’s head of social media earlier suggested Twitter had encouraged the media outlet to run advertising around the election.